Shalom90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script which sets the mode of the file to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+script which sets the mode of one file to be the same with another file